ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

 We use the MobBase custom type that is defined in MobBase.qml to animate mobs of fish that swim inside bubbles.
-We use an
-`Item </sdk/apps/qml/QtQuick/Item/>`__ type with custom properties and private functions to create the fish and the bubbles and to define the actions that can be applied to them:
+We use an :ref:`Item <sdk_qtquick_item>` type with custom properties and private functions to create the fish and the bubbles and to define the actions that can be applied to them:

 .. code:: qml